How Do You Know That You Have Prostate Cancer?

 A PSA test should not be the only indicator to follow in prostate cancer detection as a Prostate Specific Antigen Test (PSA test) is not a specific protein test for prostate cancer.
 It only indicates certain developments in the prostate.

-Prostate cancer is only detected in 30% of patients with a PSA score over 4.
+Prostate cancer is only detected in 30% of patients with a PSA score of over 4.
 Sometimes an elevated PSA could be a result of an infection in the prostate gland which could be treated with an antibiotic.

 In conjunction with the PSA test, Urologists like Dr. David Samadi will also examine a man’s prostate.
 Factors such as the size of the prostate gland will be evaluated before a diagnosis is made.
 Approximately 15% of the time, a doctor will feel a nodule.
 Typically, a prostate will feel very soft and smooth similar to the palm of someone’s hand.
 If the prostate feels similar to a knuckle the doctor will know that there is a problem and further test will be performed.